What is competency-based education? 10 Facts about this online learning model

 In traditional college and university environments, students advance through their selected academic programs by spending a certain amount of time in brick and mortar classrooms.
 CBE programs break this standard by measuring learning rather than seat time.

-Historically, college courses last about four months, and students may progress only after they have listened to lectures and completed necessary assignments with a letter grade that reflects higher than a F. When students learn in competency based environments, they are able to set their own pace to completion.
-Of course depending on the person this time line may vary, but for those who are particularly motivated or have a lot of professional experience, a competency based program can drastically speed up the time to graduation.
+Historically, college courses last about four months, and students may progress only after they have listened to lectures and completed necessary assignments with a letter grade that reflects higher than a F. When students learn in competency-based environments, they are able to set their own pace to completion.
+Of course depending on the person this time line may vary, but for those who are particularly motivated or have a lot of professional experience, a competency-based program can speed up the time to graduation.

 Take the long-time financial services professional who wants to go back to school to finish a bachelor’s degree in business for example.
 Understanding financial and accounting principles is required in any business environment.
 This person may have already acquired the expertise in his or her career to pass these courses with flying colors.
 Instead of spending months attending class for hours a week, in a CBE program the financial professional can pass these classes in a single day as long as mastery is demonstrated.

 “Only 11% of business leaders strongly agree graduating students have the skills and competencies that their businesses need.”
 This is an alarming statistic, especially when juxtaposed with the statement that “96% of Chief Academic Officers believe their college graduates are ready for the workforce.”
-This drastic gap in perceptions was revealed in the 2013 Higher Ed Survey College and University Chief Academic Officers Report.
+This is a drastic gap in perceptions that needs to be addressed.

 One proposed way to solve this problem is by implementing CBE methods.
 Institutions that are committed to the model are working directly with industry leaders to build curriculum competencies around the skills required in today’s workforce.
 The programs prepare students for professional careers at every level of education and provide employers with the confidence of knowing that their new hires can perform effectively.